remnawave/panel/docs/installation/node/quick-start.md

 You can mount additional geosite files into the `/usr/local/share/xray/` directory in the container.

 :::caution
 Do not mount the entire folder.
-Otherwise, you will overwrite the xray geosite files.
-Mount files individually.
+Otherwise, you will overwrite the default Xray geosite files.
+Mount each file individually.
 :::

 Add the following to the `docker-compose.yml` file: